seockjunchoi/freecoin/INSTALL.md

 ```

 ### `Step 7`
-`Start` the Fgcoin service as a daemon.
+`Start` the frcoin service as a daemon.
 ```
-# fgcoind -daemon
+# frcoind -daemon
-Fgcoin server starting
+frcoin server starting
 ```
-The Fgcoin service will start to syncronize the blockchain after a couple of minutes.
+The frcoin service will start to syncronize the blockchain after a couple of minutes.

 ### `Step 8`
 Use the following command to verify the status of the syncronization:
 ```
-# tail -f /home/<username>/.fgcoin/debug.log
+# tail -f /home/<username>/.frcoin/debug.log
 ```
 The blockchain syncrozation might take days or weeks.

 ### `Step 9`
-You are now proud owner of a `Fgcoin node`.
+You are now proud owner of a `frcoin node`.
 If you want to `stop` the service, use the following command:
 ```
-# fgcoin-cli stop
+# frcoin-cli stop
-Fgcoin server stopping
+frcoin server stopping
 ```